Atakanz/Atakanz/readme.md

 ## React.js / React Native Developer

-<font color="lightblue">On the scope of Music Technology Master's program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design.
+<font color="lightblue"><p style='text-align: justify;'>On the scope of Music Technology Master's program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design.
 I passed a test on JavaScript coding methods and went through a long review procedure before being accepted to Patika.dev & Akbank's React Native programming bootcamp.
-I'm currently discovering and using new packages and technologies at this point.
+I'm currently discovering and using new packages and technologies at this point. </p>
 </font>